If we had a dollar for every person who told us “I don’t need an online strategy”, we’d be swinging in hammocks on an island far away.

 Identify your target market – who are you selling to and why would they purchase from you?
 If you’re having trouble identifying ‘your people’, check out our Social Media Handbook which has a whole appendix to troubleshoot this problem.

 Set out your business goals and objectives for the next 12 months and ensure they are measurable and achievable.
 Put simply – what do you want to achieve?
 Do you want more followers in your database?
 More revenue?
 Sell the business?
 More efficiency?
 Something else?
+For more guidance, check out this blog post about how to set your marketing KPIs for your business.

 Once you know who you are talking to and what you’d like them to do (step 1 and 2), it’s time to determine a marketing strategy.
 Forget the scary ‘S’ word, this is about how you plan on reaching your customers, who likely form part of the 88% and hang out online.